ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 ::::{admonition} Puzzle: initial state

-How would this system behave if we set initial states for the three bulbs as the following:
+How would this system behave if we set initial states for the three bulbs as the following?

 ```{image} assets/Ch2/3loop-initial-state.png
 :alt: Whoopsy!